Saturday, March 08, 2025

 The whole album has deeply Christian humility and defiant resurrection threading it together, though less than half the songs are Christian.
 "Ain't No Grave" is an old Pentecostal Holiness song that runs deeper than the camp meeting and the sawdust trail, back into an Appalachian revivalism barely above the pagan, but more profound for that primitiveness.

 The album has no real liner notes, just some B&W photos and the list of songs.
 The arrangements and accompaniment are impossibly understated, a simplicity that self-respecting studio musicians would never attempt these days.
-But this is the man in black, who now signs himself John R. Cash with a shaky scrawl.
+But this is the Man in Black, who now signs himself John R. Cash with a shaky scrawl.
 There's no other way to do these songs.

-No comments:
+5 comments: